mulles/bikegeolocation/README.md

 	2.base this readme on a standart
 	3.but links for hardware stuff
 	4.add sources
-	5.creat wiki with all the knownledge I aquired and the why I decided to got that or an other road.
+	5.creat wiki with all the knownledge I aquired and the why I decided to go that or an other road.
 	Try to do this always straight away so it is in chronological order.

 **Sources & Thx**: